 Fine Artists, Including Painters, Sculptors, and Illustrators Salary in California

-How much does a Fine Artists, Including Painters, Sculptors, and Illustrators make in California?
+How much do Fine Artists, Including Painters, Sculptors, and Illustrators make in California?

 Median Annual Salary